- 55.01K views

 Shared with Argentina, Patagonia is one of the most amazing regions in both countries.
 You can search for Patagonia tours that take care of the entire itinerary or just embark on the adventure with a group of friends.
 Either way, make sure you plan your trip for the peak summer months.
 The best time to visit Patagonia is October to November.
 The most popular attraction in this region is the Torres del Paine National Park.
 If time allows, you should definitely consider a Torres del Paine trek and there are three routes to choose from!
 Aside from this, you should also explore its southern, mysterious provinces of Magallanes, Última Esperanza, and Tierra del Fuego.

 - Insider's tip: Visit Torres del Paine National Park in the Indian summer (April).
 The trails are less crowded, the scenery is awesome and it is easier to observe wildlife and do bird watching. – by Christian Moser from Moser Active

 - Best time to visit: November to March is the only time with boat tours available to Isla Magdalena.

 A visit to the Los Pingüinos Natural Monument in Chile is an experience unlike anything.
 This is the largest penguin colony in southern Chile, and it is located on the small Magdalena Island.Though some people would love to adventure into searching for penguins by themselves, the island is accessible only by guided boat tours.
-The best time to visit Magdalena Island is from November until March, when the birds migrate back here and find their mate.
+For a memorable Isla Magdalena Tour, make sure to visit the island between November and March, when the birds migrate back here and find their mate.